ECCC-ASTD-MRD/gem/README.md

 # or
 . ./.common_setup intel

-# Create a build directory
+# Method 1 - Create a build directory
 # The build directory has very little value in itself and can be placed
 # outside the project directory
 mkdir -p build
 cd build
-# Alternatively, you can use a script that will create a build and work
-# directory named after the operating system and compiler suite used
-. ./.initial_setup
-cd build[...]

 # default compiler is gnu
 cmake ..
 # or, for Intel: